← Back to Home

 Protects against: Filesystem escape & host compromise

-Kernel-enforced filesystem isolation for every shell command.
-Linux uses bubblewrap (bwrap) with full namespace unsharing (mount, PID, user, cgroup, IPC). macOS uses sandbox-exec with SBPL deny-default profiles.
-Agents can only see their own workspace - the host filesystem is invisible.
-Package manager caches are redirected into the workspace.
-Process tree kill cascades via --die-with-parent.
+Sandboxed filesystem isolation for shell commands where the host supports it.
+Linux uses bubblewrap (bwrap) with full namespace unsharing (mount, PID, user, cgroup, IPC). macOS uses sandbox-exec with SBPL deny-default profiles where available.
+Agents can be limited to their own workspace, with package manager caches redirected into that workspace and process tree kill cascades via --die-with-parent.

 Tool Policy Engine